monetr/monetr/README.md

 $ PLAID_CLIENT_ID="Your Client ID" PLAID_CLIENT_SECRET="Your Secret" docker compose up
 ```

+You can certainly develop monetr without Plaid credentials, but at the moment most functionality will not work without
+them.

 This will start all of the services needed to do basic development on monetr.
 Some services are not currently included
 in this workflow though, like vault.
 I am still working on an easier way to develop locally that will not require
 providing secrets each time, but will also allow for config customizations.